 All the activities that increase the blood pressure in head area such as bending over and lifting heavy objects, strenuous exercises should be avoided.
 Use of aspirin or ibuprofen products for 2 weeks post-operatively is strictly restricted.
 Flying in an airplane is strictly not advised for six weeks.

 Though the success rate of surgery is high (>90%), there is a risk of unchanged hearing or worsened hearing due to ossicle or prosthesis movement.
 If this occurs, revision surgery may be necessary.

-BSR is a renowned ENT (ear, nose, and throat) hospital located in Secunderabad with full-time otolaryngologists.
+BSR ENT Hospital is a renowned ENT (ear, nose, and throat) hospital located in Secunderabad and Hyderabad with full-time otolaryngologists.
 BSR staffs the best ENT specialists like Dr. B. Shanker Rao, MS, DLO, FICS and Dr. B. Kalyan Chakravarthy, MS ENT / Head and Neck Surgeon, who are highly qualified with extensive knowledge and experience in problems related to ENT.

 Dr. Kalyan Chakravarthy is one of the renowned ENT specialists who also is a consultant with the KIMS Hospitals, with tertiary and quaternary healthcare.
 Our ENT physicians are specialized in the use of minimally invasive surgery and advanced techniques facilitating the quickest and safest post-op recovery.